Vyxal/Vylight/README.md

+# Vylight

-A syntax highlighter for Vyxal
+A syntax highlighter for Vyxal.
+Try it out [here](https://vylight.surge.sh).